gkhays/cheatsheets/Maven-CheatSheet.md

 ```

 List modules by Artifact ID

 **Note**: On Windows, use double quotes (`"`) in the `awk` statement
 ```
 mvn --also-make dependency:tree | grep maven-dependency-plugin | awk '{ print $(NF-1) }'
 ```
 This variant does not require `awk`.
+As above, use double quotes for Windows.
 ```
 mvn -Dexec.executable='echo' -Dexec.args='${project.artifactId}' exec:exec -q
 ```